Tag: AI

 OpenAI took the world by storm in 2023 with the relase of ChatGPT.
 Other companies quickly followed suit, introducing their own competitors to ChatGPT.
 In this update, I want to write down my thoughts on some of the biggest players in the field of generative AI.

 When I use the term “generative AI,” I am referring to a computer program that can generate text, images, or other types of content.
 These programs can understand natural language and follow complex instructions.
+One notable example of a generative AI is OpenAI’s “GPT-4,” commonly known as ChatGPT.
+Another well-known generative AI is Midjourney, which specializes in generating images from text descriptions.
+In this update, I will focus on AI with text output, as that is the area I have the most experience with.

 Use GPT-3 To Build A Code Translator

 Once you know a programming language well, the process for learning a new language is not very hard.
 It is just time consuming.
 You need to read the documentation for basic syntax and flow control, get familiar with its idioms, memorize core parts of the standard libraries, and learn its tool chains.
 What can we do to speed up the learning process?
 One thing we can do is provide great examples in the documentation.
+Can we do better?
+What if you have working examples for every problem you encountered?
+What if you can describe your intents in a familiar language and see how it should look in a new language?
+As it turns out, GPT-3 is really good at this task.

 OpenAI and ChatGPT